- Before beginning all hardware should be setup as instructed by

 to view DSP data.
 Not yet used.

-On the right side about 1/3 down from the top of the
+On the left side about 1/3 down from the top of the

 RFP Module panel is a purple button with